colombia

 Getting Started

 The first step of setting up a business in Colombia is to register at the Chamber of Commerce: approval should only take around 24 hours.
-Then a tax ID number (NIT) can be applied for, from which the mandatory in-country corporate bank account can be opened.
+Then you can get all your key documents drafted and notarized, including articles of incorporation, shareholder agreements, and proof of capital.
+Alongside this, a tax ID number (NIT) can be applied for, from which the mandatory in-country corporate bank account can be opened.

 Employment Considerations

 Collective bargaining is allowed in Colombia, though the practice is likely to vary considerably from industry to industry.
 Recently there has been a real push within certain parts of the country to encourage more open dialogue between workers and employers in an effort to strengthen the economy.
-Employee contracts must be in writing, and probation periods are allowed for up to two months for standard full-time jobs.
+Employment contracts must be in writing.

 Overtime pay is defined by employment contract or collective bargaining, and is limited to two hours per day and 12 hours per week.
 Overtime should be paid at 125% of the employee’s normal rate.
 Any work conducted between 9pm and 6am as part of a normal working arrangement must be paid at 135% of the normal daytime rate.
-Any overtime during the night-time period, for any worker, should be paid at 175%.
-Employees in managerial positions are exempt from these working time limitations.
+Any overtime during the nighttime period, for any worker, should be paid at 175%.
+Employees in managerial positions are exempt from restrictions around standard working hours and overtime.

 Compensation and Severance

-The payment of a 13th-month ‘Aguinaldo’ bonus is mandatory in Colombia.
+The payment of a 13th-month ‘Aguinaldo’ bonus is mandatory in Colombia for regular salaried employees (those on integral salaries don’t receive the Aguinaldo).
 An extra month’s salary is paid in two halves, one in the first half of June, and the other no later than December 20.
 Other bonuses may be awarded and vary depending on industries and employment contracts.

 Severance pay varies, depending on the amount the employee was earning.
 If their monthly pay was less than ten times the national minimum monthly rate, then they receive 30 days’ salary for their first year of service, and an extra 20 days’ salary for every year of service thereafter.
 For employees earning more, these entitlements are reduced to 20 days’ salary and 15 days’ salary respectively.

 There are a variety of different social security schemes and payroll taxes to which both employers and employees must contribute.
+All of these contributions are applied to a fixed amount of income, which is 25 times the minimum salary.
+They are not applied to earnings over and above this level.
 These include:

 • Pension: 12% employer, 4% employee